Jordan Allows Entry Of Nationals Of South Sudan Without Prior Approvals

 The decision, coming after a series of meetings between Jordan's Prime Minister Jaafar Hassan and representatives of health associations and medical tourism, aims at attracting patients and tourists to visit Jordan for medical treatments, said the ministry.

-It said the decision followed a previous one, allowing Libyan nationals to enter Jordan without prior approval, Xinhua news agency reported.
+It said the decision followed a previous one, allowing Libyan nationals to enter Jordan without prior approval.

 Legal Disclaimer: